Saleh-Lootah/portfolio/content/blog/first-post.md

 ---
 ### Hello World

 Welcome to my new website, at the moment of it’s publishing it includes a home page, a sparse projects page, a blog page with one post, an empty gallery and a [now page](https://nownownow.com/about).
-One would think that I’d gather some content before publishing it but I have been bullied to make it and publish it asap [Exhibit A](https://saleh.boo/).
+One would think that I’d gather some content before publishing it but I have been [bullied](https://saleh.boo/) to make it and publish it asap.
 Thank you [Humaid].

 This website is built using the static website generator [Hugo], heavily inspired by the incredibly lightweight [huma.id]website.
 While mine does not come anywhere close, I’ve still come to appreciate how convenient and effortless it is to use.